codeship/codeship-go/README.md

 ### Setup

-To install and all dependencies, run:
+To install all dependencies and external tools, run:

 ```bash
 make setup tools